-We’re helping to develop Waterloo’s future innovators.
-In September 2016, all Grade 9 Waterloo Region District School Board (WRDSB) students received their own Google Chromebook.
-This exciting program puts digital resources in the hands of our students, gives them the chance to incorporate technology in every class, and provides the tools all our students need to achieve success.
+In Grade 9, all students receive a WRDSB-owned Google Chromebook for their time at the WRDSB.
+This program puts digital resources in the hands of students.
+It gives them the chance to incorporate technology in every class, and provides the tools all students need to achieve success.

-The Chromebook initiative is just one of these projects where technology is being used as an effective vehicle to support learning in new ways.
+The Chromebook initiative is just one project where technology is being used as an effective way to support learning in new ways.

-- using technology to provide opportunities for our students to learn and grow in a variety of skill areas including communication, collaboration, creation, digital citizenship, critical thinking, and character education;
+- Using technology to provide opportunities for students to learn and grow in a variety of skill areas including:

-- using Chromebooks to allow permit our teachers to differentiate instruction in order to meet the various learning styles of our students;
+- Using Chromebooks to allow teachers to adjust instruction to meet the varied learning styles of students

 Frequently Asked Questions (FAQs)

-Google currently offers school boards a hosted solution for their email, calendar, and file storage through G-Suite for Education (formerly known as Google Apps for Education) – an integrated communication and collaboration solution.
-Additionally, users are able to complement the core suite of Google Apps to meet their needs, with access to several more Google services and Third Party applications.
+Google currently offers school boards a hosted solution for their email, calendar, and file storage through Google Workspace – an integrated communication and collaboration solution.
+Additionally, users are able to complement the core suite of Google applications to meet their needs, with access to several more Google services.

 What are the expectations of students?